pandulapeter/beagle/README.md

 * [LongText](/screenshots/moduleLongText.png) - Displays a longer piece of text that can be collapsed into a title.
 * TODO: Image - Displays a drawable.
 * TODO: TextInput - Allows the user to enter free text.
-* TODO: Slider - Allows the user to adjust a numeric value.
+* [Slider] - Allows the user to adjust a numeric value.
 * TODO: ColorPicker - Allows the user to pick a color.
 * [Toggle](/screenshots/moduleToggle.png) - Displays a switch with configurable title and behavior - ideal for feature toggles.
 * [Button](/screenshots/moduleButton.png) - Displays a button with configurable text and action.